opixelum/brain-disk-gitbook/docs/glossary.md

 ## Liquidity provider
 Person who fund a liquidity pool with assets.

+## Proof of Concept (PoC)
+Key step in the development of a new product or service, where we demonstrate its sustainability.

 ## REST
 Representational State Transfer.
 Architectural style for developing web services.